jessepav/lacygoill-wiki-backup/tmux/tmux.md

 See here to learn more about how to make gdb print to a file instead of stdout:
 <https://stackoverflow.com/a/5941271/9780968>

+## When writing a bug report, which terminal geometry should I use?

+Make sure the terminal has 80 columns, and 24 lines.

+    $ echo $COLUMNS
+    80~

+    $ echo $LINES
+    24~

+The goal is to reproduce with a “standard” geometry.

+See `$ man tmux /^\s*default-size`:

+> The default is 80x24.

+See also `:h window-size`:

+> If everything fails a default size of 24 lines and 80 columns is assumed.

 ##
 # Issues
 ## My `if-shell` and/or `run-shell` tmux command doesn't work!